 Our History & Impact

-- GJL shifted to expand nationally, offering technical assistance and leadership development support to trans-led organizations across the U.S., including in states such as Idaho, Arkansas, Montana, Virginia, Florida, North Carolina, Oregon, Alaska, and Arizona.
+- Shifted to expand our work nationally, offering technical assistance and leadership development support to trans-led organizations across the U.S., notably in Idaho, Arkansas, Montana, Virginia, Florida, North Carolina, Oregon, Alaska, and Arizona.

-- Worked in coalition to support the relocation of trans & gender diverse people in states banning gender-affirming care and fleeing other anti-trans policies.
+- Supported the relocation of trans & gender diverse people in states banning gender-affirming care and fleeing other anti-trans policies.

-- Hosted The State of Trans Legislation: A Virtual Town Hall.
+- Hosted The State of Trans Legislation: A Virtual Town Hall with updates on the legislative session and impacts for trans communities.

 - Trained 22 local trans activists to carry out two advocacy/lobby days which mobilized 104 people to lobby legislators in-person at the state capitol.